LimonAli07/DiscordAutomatedAi/README.md

 # ProjectChronosBot

 ProjectChronosBot is an advanced AI-powered Discord bot designed to streamline server management, enhance moderation, and engage communities with intelligent features.
 It leverages natural language understanding and slash commands to provide a seamless and powerful user experience.

+**Note:** This project does not include any built-in API providers (such as OpenAI, GPT4All, Samurai, etc).
+You must add your own API provider(s) and keys in your `.env` file and code as needed.
+Please refer to the documentation for integration instructions.

 ## 🚀 Features